skinnn/caffe-manager/README.md

 1. After installing all the dependencies, in the first terminal inside the **client** folder you can run `npm start` to start the client
 2. In the second terminal inside the **server** folder you can run `npm start` to start the server

 - Client default port: 9080
 - Server default port: 8080

 ### Windows
-1. After you install all the dependencies you need to change the start and lint scripts in **package.json** file in the **server** folder.
+1. After you install all the dependencies with `npm run install-dependencies` you need to change start and lint scripts in **package.json** file in the **server** folder.
 It should look like this:

 ```json
 "scripts": {